Nasser-Al-Abdullah/media-orchestrator/README.md

 # Media Orchestrator

-A backend systems engineering project built to explore scalable architectures using NestJS, TypeScript, PostgreSQL, Redis, Prisma, Docker, and BullMQ.
+A backend systems engineering project built with NestJS, TypeScript, PostgreSQL, Redis, Prisma, Docker, and BullMQ.

-The goal of this project is not simply CRUD functionality, but understanding how modern backend systems are designed, structured, and scaled in production environments.
+This project serves as a hands-on exploration of NestJS architecture while applying backend engineering concepts previously developed through production experience with Express.js and other backend frameworks.

+Beyond learning NestJS itself, the project focuses on deeper backend systems topics such as dependency injection, modular architecture, asynchronous processing, caching, queues, background workers, and scalable application design.

+The goal is to bridge framework knowledge with backend engineering principles and gain practical experience implementing patterns commonly found in modern production systems.

 ## Tech Stack